NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

   including the POSIX Threads library, installed on your system.
   The necessary package(s) can usually be obtained via package manager for your distribution.
-- Python version 3.8 or newer: The Python interpreter is required (only) for some of the LLVM build scripts and the Python version used for the build does not have to match the version on the host system.
+- Python version 3.8 or newer: If you intend to build CUDA Quantum with Python support, make sure the Python version on the build system matches the version on the host system.
+If you intend to only build the C++ support for CUDA Quantum, the Python interpreter is required only for some of the LLVM build scripts and the Python version used for the build does not have to match the version on the host system.
 - Common tools: `wget`, `git`, `unzip`.
 The commands in the rest of this guide assume that these tools are present on the build system, but they can be replaced by other alternatives (such as, for example, manually going to a web page and